ChrisTrannn/Evil-Geniuses-Assessment/README.md

 on how often their coordinates were in the light blue zone, I used that number and compared to a threshold of 50%.
 If the coordinates of Team2 on T side were not in the light blue zone for more than 50% of the time, I deemed it not a common strategy.
-- I would make the following changes to my code,
+- Adjustments I would make to the code, find the number of times all 5 players entered the zone, and divide by the total number of rounds for Team2 on T side.
+This would yield the result that the strategy would not work, but code wise it is more accurate answer that can be applied with different inputs.

 #### b.
 What is the average timer that Team2 on T (terrorist) side enters “BombsiteB” with least 2 rifles or SMGs?
 - The average timer that Team2 on T side enters BombsiteB